seanlikesred/flask-sheets-template-2024/README.md

 ## Testing

-We will use a separate Google Sheet "test document" to use during testing.
+We will use a separate Google Sheet "test document" during testing.
 This keeps development data seprate from test data, and allows for experimentation when testing.

 To setup the test document, follow a modified version of the Google Sheets Database Setup Guide:
   1. Create a copy of the Google Sheet "development document" you setup earlier (including the "products" and "orders" sheet with the proper column identifiers).
   2. Share this document with your service account's email address, giving it "Editor" priviges.
-  3. Note the document's identifier from the URL bar, and set it as an environment variable called `GOOGLE_SHEETS_TEST_DOCUMENT_ID`, by adding this environment variable to the ".env" file.
+  3. Note the document's identifier from the URL bar, and set it as a separate environment variable called `GOOGLE_SHEETS_TEST_DOCUMENT_ID`, by adding this environment variable to the ".env" file.

 Running tests, as configured by the "conftest.py" file and defined in the "test" directory: